JPCodeCraft/AlbionFreeMarketTutorials/tutorials/aodp/AODPTutorial.md

 ## Installation and Usage

-- You can download the client from the project's [repository release's page](https://github.com/ao-data/albiondata-client/releases)
+- You can download the client from the project's [repository releases page](https://github.com/ao-data/albiondata-client/releases)
 - Download the latest version that matches your operational system (if you're on Windows, get _albiondata-client-amd64-installer.exe_).

 ![AODP Installation](https://raw.githubusercontent.com/JPCodeCraft/AlbionFreeMarketTutorials/main/tutorials/aodp/image.png)